nithish0369/Chat-Bot-AI-Summary/README.md

-# Censys Data Summarizer - AI Agent
+# Data Summarizer - AI Agent

 A full-stack AI-powered application that analyzes and summarizes Censys host data using Perplexity AI.
 This project demonstrates prompt engineering, AI integration, and user interface design for cybersecurity data analysis.